annapregovska/Git.md/Git.md

 * **git log**: displays the commit history

-* **git diff**: shows differences between files or commits
+* **git diff**: shows differences between files or commits This is from vetka4

 # Conclusion

 ## Knowing these commands and how to use them effectively can greatly improve your productivity and efficiency when working with Git.

+I am making changes in Vetka3

+This changes done in Vetka4